Cover photo by Prof.hc Dr.-Ing. Philipp Meuser - we thank you for making it available

-A tour for Frankfurt and visitors who are looking for flights of fancy and downhill interest
+A tour for Frankfurters and visitors who are interested in high-altitude flights and descents

 The air was good on the western outskirts, where the Frankfurt merchants and bankers settled down to the 19th century.
 In the place of their residential and commercial buildings are now the bank skyscrapers.
 Recently, residential and hotel towers are still being pushed in between.
 The air in the office tower construction had become a little thinner.